prose100/Boilerplate-light/README.md

 # HTML, CSS, and JS Boilerplate

-This boilerplate is lightweight kickstart for HTML, CSS, and JS projects.
+This boilerplate is a lightweight kickstart for HTML, CSS, and JS projects.

 ## Overview